Help us celebrate our 100th birthday!

 Please share with us a little about what is in your heart – what does your community league and your neighbourhood mean to you?
 Do you or someone else in your neighbourhood know the history of your community league?
 These are all important stories to tell, to share and to be proud of.
 Preserving the community league history is a very important part of this project, and if you would like to learn more about preserving your own league's history, make sure to attend one of two free workshops hosted by the EFCL in October and November.
 Click Here to learn more.

-Some folks are including their memories as special messages as part of their membership into the EFCL $100 Club.
+Some folks are including their memories as special messages as part of their donation.
 And if you are wondering what others are saying about community leagues, please visit our Memory Moments page - it's filled with messages that have already been sent in.
 To submit your Memory Moment, send an email to our communications department.

 If you have any questions about the 100 Anniversary Project or would like to get involved, please contact Nora via email or call 780 437 2913.